priyaA01/clicky-game/README.md

 ﻿# Clicky Game

-A Clicky Game built with React.
+A Clicky Game built with React JS.